TitiGil/JAVA/README.md

 # JAVA
-All project of java type will store here
+All projects of java type will store here